Ljubuški: Under Austro-Hungarian rule

 The image of the lower districts of the city, which are located in the plain, was permanently characterised during the years of the Austro-Hungarian administration.
 Most of the public buildings still in use today (town hall, grammar school etc.) were built around the turn of the century.
 Most of today's roads through Ljubuški and numerous bridges over the Trebižat also date back to the Austro-Hungarian period.
 At the administrative level, regular censuses and the cadastre system were introduced, while agriculture has been sustainably enriched by viticulture right up to the present day. the Austro-Hungarian administration also subsidised Tobacco cultivation by establishing a tobacco mill.

-In the years after 1900, however, urbanisation and the economic upswing seem to have turned into an recession.
+In the years after 1900, however, urbanisation and the economic upswing seem to have turned into a recession.
 A workers' strike in the tobacco industry on 17 May 1906 is recorded, which the Austro-Hungarian authorities decided was worth the deployment of 180 soldiers and twelve officers to contain.
 Furthermore, between 1895 and 1910, the population of Ljubuški decreased from 3964 to 3297.
 To promote local economic development, the city council decided in 1912 to build a railway line almost 20 kilometres long from Čapljina, located on the Mostar-Metković railway line opened in 1885, to Ljubuški.
 Immediately afterwards, the construction of three railway bridges that still exist today began, but the construction could not be completed due to the onset of First World War.
 Famine and poverty prevailed during the First World War, which, together with the Spanish flu, led to a further sharp decline in the population.